bcgov/angular-scaffold/openshift/README.md

 ## Jenkins Manual Setup

 You can also create a Job in Jenkins and point your Job to the Jenkinsfile.
-We recommended the `Multibranch Pipeline` job for concurrent pipelines.